Poetica Pavonis

 Like all good essays, Malatesta starts us off with some definitions.
 Right off the bat, we've got:

-Malatesta acknowledges these definitions aren't quite universal.
-For instance, in most people the word "anarchy" conjures up images of chaos in the streets, destruction and discord.
-This presents a barrier to proponents of the actual system of anarchy, as well as a convenient target of attacks for opponents to exploit.
-(I pause here to note how Malatesta describes people unfamiliar with these nuances as "people whose unhappy social situation has not given them the opportunity to accustom themselves to the subtle distinctions of scientific language."
-Perhaps it's the translation, but it captures a remarkable level of both consideration and condescenscion that only writers of this era could manage.
+(I pause here to note some particular wording- Malatesta describes people unfamiliar with the nuances of anarchy as a system as "people whose unhappy social situation has not given them the opportunity to accustom themselves to the subtle distinctions of scientific language."
+Perhaps it's the translation, but it seems to capture a certain level of condescension that only writers of this era could manage)